-Planned grade crossing safety enhancements will allow cities to establish a Quiet Zone Program to reduce train horn noise in residential areas
+Planned grade crossing safety enhancements will allow cities to establish a Quiet Zone Program to reduce train horn noise in residential areas.

-Understanding (MOU) with the City of Placentia for a new Metrolink station.
+OCTA approved a Memorandum of Understanding (MOU) with the City of Placentia for a new Metrolink station.

-All 34 Orange County cities completed Step One of the Go Local Program to create transit extensions to Metrolink stations and shuttle projects and two fixed-guideway projects.
+All 34 Orange County cities completed Step One of the Go Local Program to create transit extensions to Metrolink station and shuttle projects and two fixed-guideway projects.